B-gann21/little-esty-discounts/README.md

     * `bundle`
     * `rails db:create`
 * Run the test suite with `bundle exec rspec`.
+* If you are running the server locally, you must run `rails csv_load:all` to seed the database with Merchants, Items and Invoices
 * Run your development server with `rails s` to see the app in action.

 # Learning Goals